bgord/blog/content/blog/going-almost-mouseless-browsers/going-almost-mouseless-browsers.md

 description: Learn shortcuts for browsers.
 ---

+> You can read that post on [dev.to](https://dev.to/bgord/going-almost-mouseless-browsers--5c1h).

-> In this post, I'm going to use the Firefox browser's shortcuts as an example.
+In this post, I'm going to use the Firefox browser's shortcuts as an example.
 Most of them should work in other — webkit based — browsers too.
 Prefix for given shortcut may differ based on the operating system.

 ## Why even bother?